KnightOS/KnightOS/README.md

 If you just want something you can install on your calculator, try `make upgrade` and check the `bin/` directory.
 Installation instructions are available online at http://www.knightos.org/download.

+## Custom Kernels

+You can use a custom kernel during development if you like.
+Add `--kernel-source=/path/to/your/kernel` to `knightos init`.
+You will, of course, need to install all of the kernel's dependencies for this to work.

 ## Help, Bugs, Feedback